 According to the ASPCA, grapes and raisins contain an unknown toxic substance that can cause kidney failure in cats.
 To be safe, the ASPCA advises pet owners to avoid feeding grapes or raisins to their cats.

-Too much liver can cause vitamin A toxicity, a serious condition that can affect a cat’s bones and lead to death in severe cases.
+Too much liver or products containing liver, such as overfeeding liver treats, can cause vitamin A toxicity, a serious condition that can affect a cat’s bones and lead to death in severe cases.
 Fetch by WebMD notes that effects of vitamin A toxicity include deformed bones, bone growths on the elbows and spine, and osteoporosis.

 6. Milk & Dairy Products